DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 274190
 ```

-You can get the ID of a game from inside the GameNative client by navigating to it in the app, then pressing the icon with three vertical dots and select _Open store page_.
+If you're using GameNative then you can export these files from inside the app by navigating to a game, pressing the icon with three vertical dots and selecting _Export for frontend_.
+You can then save the .steam file either to the _steam_ or _windows_ system directory.

+Alternatively you can get the ID of a game by selecting the _Open store page_ entry instead.
 The URL opened will for this example be _https://store.steampowered.com/app/274190/Broforce_

 Opening the store page entry in the official Steam client on desktop operating systems accomplishes the same thing.

-As an alternative to manually creating these files you can find the following repository which contains a set of automatically created .steam files for the entire Steam library:\
+As an alternative to manually exporting or creating these files you can find the following repository which contains a set of automatically created .steam files for the entire Steam library:\
 https://github.com/RobZombie9043/steam-files-es-de

  Just make sure you **don't add this entire set of files to ES-DE** as that will make the application incredibly slow with hundreds of thousands of Steam game entries.